achrafbouhadou/eset/README.md

 # ESET E-learning
-create an online platform for eset marrakech
+create an online platform for ESET Marrakech